y2737924daohegua/corber/pages/installation.md

 title:  "Installation / Quickstart"
 ---

+See [compatability](/pages/compatibility) to understand corber support on your machine.

 #### Requirements
 - Node 6/7/8 per [Ember Node LTS Support](http://emberjs.com/blog/2016/09/07/ember-node-lts-support.html).
 - An existing JavaScript application with one of the supported frameworks.